Shkëlzen Gashi

-Shkëlzen Taib Gashi (born 15 July 1988) is a professional footballer who plays as a midfielder and forward for Swiss club Aarau.
-Born in Switzerland, he has represented the Albania national team.
+Shkëlzen Taib Gashi (born 15 July 1988) is a retired professional footballer who played as a midfielder and forward.
+He is best known for his time with Grasshopper Club Zürich and FC Basel.
+With Grasshopper he won the 2012–13 Swiss Cup and he was Swiss champion in the 2014–15 season with Basel.
+Born in Switzerland, he represented the Albania national team.

 Club career

 Early career and Zürich

 Gashi was born in Zürich, Switzerland to parents originally from Qabiq of Klina, Kosovo.
 A product of Zürich academy, Gashi made his professional debut at the age of 18 on 12 August 2006 in the 2006–07 Swiss Super League match against St. Gallen, playing in the last 13 minutes of the 3–1 loss.
 He also made his European debut later on 6 December of the following year, appearing as a substitute in an UEFA Cup group stage match against Spartak Moscow which finished in a 1–0 away loss.

 Loan at Schaffhausen

 On 29 January 2008, in the winter transfer window, Gashi was sent on loan to Swiss Challenge League side Schaffhausen until the end of 2007–08 season.
 Gashi made 16 league appearances until the end of the season, scoring three times in the process.
 After the end of the season, Gashi returned to Zürich in July 2008 only to be sent again on loan to Bellinzona for one-and-a-half season.